yazdanparasthesam/machine-learning-zoocamp/Capstone3/README.md

-# Fake News Detection – Capstone Project (ML Zoomcamp)
+# Fake News Detection – Capstone3 Project (ML Zoomcamp)

 ## 🎯 Problem Description
 The rapid spread of misinformation and fake news through online platforms has become a serious societal challenge.
 Manual verification of news articles by human fact-checkers is slow, expensive, and does not scale to the massive volume of content produced every day.